yyc0814/js_basics/README.md

 Closures are useful because they let you associate some data (the lexical environment) with a function that operates on that data.
 Objects allow us to associate some data (the object's properties) with one or more methods.

+JavaScript does not provide a native way of private method, but it is possible to emulate it using closures.

 Inner function can access variables declared in the parent function http://bonsaiden.github.io/JavaScript-Garden/#function.closures Closures and References